AttiaYoussef/PhotomosaicProject/README.md

 This project is meant to run on Google Colab, not only for the hardware used but also because of some installation difficulties when trying to run it locally.

-The file to run is called "Photomosaic.ipynb", and to be able to run it, it has to be imported via the Google colab interface, and all associated Python files have to be imported as well in the root of the notebook.
+The file to run is in the "ColabDemo" folder, and is called "Photomosaic.ipynb".

 ## Images for the photomosaic part